Nurturing care framework: early childhood development in crises

 - Health.
 Children need sufficient activity and sleep, attention to their needs, and their health situation.
 In addition, they must have access to preventive and curative health services and live in adequate hygienic conditions that minimize the risks of infection.

 - Nutrition.
 The nutritional status of these children will depend largely on adequate feeding adapted to their age and responsive to their demand.
 From birth until six months of age, this feeding should ideally consist of exclusive breastfeeding.
 From six months onwards, it requires continued breastfeeding and the progressive introduction of nutritious and safe complementary foods.
-If at risk of malnutrition in their first months of life, or if suffering from acute malnutrition, they will also need early diagnosis and access to treatment (UNICEF, 2025)UNICEF.
-(2025).
-Critical child development interventions for wasting programmes in humanitarian action. https://www.childwasting.org/critical-child-development-interventions-wasting-programmes-humanitarian-action.
+If at risk of malnutrition in their first months of life, or if suffering from acute malnutrition, they will also need early diagnosis and access to treatment (UNICEF, 2025).

 Supporting caregivers is key to early child development

-Ensuring child development is not possible without paying special attention to the wellbeing and care of caregivers.
-They often go through very adverse situations in the absence of social support and essential services, and have significant needs that must also be addressed.
-These include aspects related to their emotional wellbeing and mental health, and even their safety (for example, in cases of gender-based violence) (UNICEF, 2024)UNICEF.
-(2024).
-Caring for the caregiver. https://www.unicef.org/documents/caring-caregiver.
+Guaranteeing child development is not possible without paying special attention to the wellbeing and care of caregivers.
+They often face very adverse situations in the absence of social support and essential services and have significant needs that must also be addressed.
+These include aspects related to their emotional wellbeing and mental health and even their safety (for example, in cases of gender-based violence) (UNICEF, 2024).

 The support provided to these individuals, in addition to covering their basic needs and protection, must also contribute to their ability and confidence to face difficult times and solve problems.
 Therefore, it should be done with a gender perspective.
 This allows for challenging social norms and established roles that place the burden of caregiving on mothers and women.
 Additionally, it helps promote the shared responsibility of men.

-Parenting support interventions in humanitarian contexts make it possible to provide education about child development and the importance of adequate nutrition, health, play, hygiene, and education.
-Caregivers may also need information about behavioural changes throughout growth, techniques for care that is responsive to children's expressed needs, and skills for interpersonal communication and conflict and problem resolution (without applying physical punishment or using violence) (Backhaus et al., 2024)Backhaus, S., Blackwell, A., & Gardner, F. (2024).
-The effectiveness of parenting interventions in reducing violence against children in humanitarian settings in low- and middle-income countries: A systematic review and meta-analysis.
-Child Abuse & Neglect, 162(Pt 2), 106850. https://doi.org/10.1016/j.chiabu.2024.106850.
-Sometimes they can also be supported with guidance on addressing trauma and loss, or with advice on relaxation and stress management techniques.
-Some of these interventions can be delivered through home visits, group meetings with caregivers in the community, the creation of mutual support networks, or through the strengthening of existing social services.
+Parenting support interventions in humanitarian contexts make it possible to provide education about child development and the importance of adequate nutrition, health, play, hygiene and education.
+Caregivers may also need information about behavioural changes throughout the course of development, techniques for responsive caregiving that attends to children's expressed needs, skills for interpersonal communication and conflict and problem resolution (without the use of physical punishment or violence) (Backhaus et al., 2024).
+They may even be supported with guidance on addressing trauma and loss, or with advice on relaxation techniques and stress management.
+Some of these interventions can be offered through home visits, group meetings with caregivers in the community, the creation of mutual support networks, or through the strengthening of existing social services.

 🧠 Let's pause and reflect